ging/fiware-cosmos-orion-flink-connector/doc/getting_started.md

-This is a Flink connector for the Fiware Orion Context Broker.
+This is a Flink connector for the FIWARE Orion Context Broker.
 It has two parts:

 -   **`OrionSource`**: Source for receiving NGSIv2 events in the shape of HTTP messages from subscriptions.